dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/query_syntax/prepared_statements.md

 ### Auto-Incremented Parameters: `?`

-DuckDB support using prepared statements with auto-incremented indexing, i.e., the position of the parameters in the query corresponds to their position in the execution statement.
+DataMiner support using prepared statements with auto-incremented indexing, i.e., the position of the parameters in the query corresponds to their position in the execution statement.
 For example: